wvhulle/nu-lint/README.md

 Learning to use a new shell is a radical change that can use some assistance.
 This project is aimed at helping new and intermediate users of the [Nu](https://www.nushell.sh/) shell.
 Nu shell has a lot of useful features not found in other scripting languages.
 This linter will give you hints to use all of them and even offer automatic fixes.

-All rules are optional and can be disabled with a configuration file.
-The rule definitions are designed to be compatible with:

-- The standard Nu parser [nu-check](https://www.nushell.sh/commands/docs/nu-check.html).
-- The standard Nu formatter [topiary-nushell](https://github.com/blindFS/topiary-nushell).

 ## Example

 The rule `turn_positional_into_stream_input` recommends to use pipelines instead of positional arguments: